harkiratsm/DigitalOcean-Kubernetes-Challenge/Readme.md

 ## Running MongoDB on Kubernetes
 >  Kubernetes is the industry-leading container orchestration platform.
 You can use any distribution of Kubernetes to manage the full lifecycle of your MongoDB clusters, wherever you choose to run them, from on-premises infrastructure to the public cloud.

+We are not gonna deploy the standalone mongodb instance , we gonna deploy mongodb replicasets

 <img src="https://www.cloudsavvyit.com/p/uploads/2021/07/f5932bc2.jpg?width=1198&trim=1,1&bg-color=000&pad=1,1" alt="mongodb" >